Betts, Hall, Leavell and Trucks: Origins

 The Allman Brothers Band, founded in 1969, had survived the death of its leader, Duane Allman, to hit a commercial peak with Capricorn Records in the mid-1970s; but neither surviving brother Gregg Allman nor increasingly prominent guitarist Dickey Betts had the same leadership qualities, and the group dissolved in acrimony in 1976.
 They had reunited again in 1979, with a somewhat different line-up; but by the late 1970s and early 1980s, Southern rock as a genre was out of fashion, with first disco and then other forms of popular music becoming ascendent.
-Capricorn had gone bankrupt, and the Allman Brothers Band was by then under contract to Arista Records, and the label and its head, Clive Davis, had been intent on getting the group to play in a more modern style that would produce hit singles.
+Capricorn had gone bankrupt, and the Allman Brothers Band was by then under contract to Arista Records; the label and its head, Clive Davis, had been intent on getting the group to play in a more modern style which would produce hit singles.
 The resulting music had both displeased the group and failed to produce any substantial hits, and the group broke up again during early 1982.

-Wet Willie was another Capricorn Records group lumped under the Southern rock umbrella, but they were more soul- and R&B-flavored than most other artists in that genre.
+Wet Willie was another Capricorn Records group lumped under the Southern rock umbrella, but more soul- and R&B-flavored than most other artists in that genre.

 They also had more of a bar band approach and feel.
 Wet Willie had had a hit single in 1974 with "Keep On Smilin'" but otherwise failed to find consistent commercial success; a switch to Epic Records in the late 1970s failed to change that situation and by 1980 they had disbanded.
 Subsequently their lead singer Jimmy Hall embarked on a solo career with Epic, releasing an album in 1980 and another, Cadillac Tracks, in 1982.